 In 1937, against the advice of the American Medical Association, Harry Anslinger created the Marihuana Tax Act of 1937 and that’s how cannabis prohibition was born.

-There’s no doubt that Harry was racist, but some suggest his marijuana motivations weren’t entirely driven by that racism.
-It’s been alleged that Harry just really loved the control prohibition offered.
-And so he manipulated people using racial hysteria to achieve his political goals.
+There’s no doubt, Harry was racist, but some suggest his marijuana motivations weren’t entirely driven by that racism.
+It’s been alleged that Harry also had financial motivations.
+Either way, he manipulated people using racial hysteria to achieve his political goals.

 Here are some of the racist comments attributed to Harry Anslinger: